 - Add the pork and sauté until the outer parts are cooked (approximately 5 minutes)

-- Put-in the potato and carrots then simmer for 5 to 7 minutes
+- Put-in the potato and carrots cook for 5 to 8 minutes.

-- Add the bell pepper and simmer for 3 another minutes
+- Add the bell pepper.
+Cook for 3 minutes

 - Serve hot.
 Share and enjoy!